codbex/codbex.github.io/_posts/2024-01-23-oceanus-dive-into-innovation.md

 #### Version Control
 Keep track of document revisions with Oceanus's version control feature.
 Avoid confusion by accessing previous versions and tracking changes, promoting collaboration without the risk of data loss.

-#### Collaborative Editing
-Enable real-time collaborative editing on documents.
-Multiple team members can work on the same document simultaneously, fostering teamwork and expediting the content creation process.

 #### Access Control and Permissions
 Oceanus provides robust access control and permission settings, allowing you to control who can view, edit, or share specific documents.
 Ensure data security and compliance with customizable access levels.